Li Yuanchao 李源潮

 Education: Long periods of study.
 Doctorate in law from the Central Party School.
 Attended a leadership course at Harvard University in 2002.

 Career: Politburo Member.
-Was Head of the hugely powerful Organization Department, which controls 70+ million appointments to Party positions until 2012.
+Previously Head of the hugely powerful Organization Department, which controls 70+ million appointments to Party positions until 2012.

 Relevance to Tibet: In 2012 addressed a UFWD conference on Tibet.
 Will meet many foreign leaders.

 A “sent-down” youth in Jiangsu Province, Li joined the CCP in 1978.
 Li studied on and off – full and part-time – (mathematics and later law) from at least 1972 to 1998, culminating in a doctoral degree in law from the Central Party School.
 He pursued mid-career training at the Kennedy School of Government at Harvard University (2002).

 His political career, which progressed despite part-time study included periods as Deputy Secretary and Secretary of the Chinese Communist Youth League in Shanghai before becoming Secretary of the Secretariat of the CCYL Central Committee from 1983 to 1993.

 After stints in the Information Office of the State Council and the Ministry of Culture, Li transferred to Jiangsu Province in 2000, becoming Party Secretary in 2003 until 2007.
 He joined the Politburo in 2007 when he took up position as Head of the enormously powerful Organization Department.